-- Drag and Drop any files to your Expansion Portable.
+- Drag and Drop any files to your Expansion storage space.

 - Copy and Paste your photos, music, documents.
 All your files.

-- Use your Seagate Expansion Portable to backup up to with Time Machine.
+- Use your Seagate Expansion to backup to with Time Machine.

-Apple File system is the latest file system from Apple.
-It was originally designed to take advantage of the speed of SSD drives.
-And improve on the Mac Extended Journaled file system.
+APFS (Apple File system) is the latest file system format from Apple.
+Originally designed for SSD drives.
+APFS improves the security and resilience of the Mac Extended Journaled file system.

-- Drag and Drop your files to the Expansion Portable.
+- Drag and Drop your files to the Expansion hard drive or SSD.

 - Or copy and paste.